Beyoncé (album): Release and promotion

-In early December 2013, Beyoncé and her management company Parkwood Entertainment held meetings concerning its release with executives from Columbia Records and the iTunes Store, using the code name "Lily" for the album.
+In early December 2013, Beyoncé and her management company Parkwood Entertainment held meetings about its release with executives from Columbia Records and the iTunes Store, using the codename "Lily" for the album.
 Meetings were also held with Facebook executives in regard to advertising that resulted in the album benefiting from the social network's then new "Auto Play" feature for videos.
 On December 9, 2013, Rob Stringer, Chairman of Columbia Records, knowingly told media that the album would be released at some point in 2014 and it would be "monumental".

 On December 13, 2013, the album was released in the early hours of the morning without any prior announcement or promotion exclusively on the iTunes Store.
 The singer commented that she was "bored" of her music being marketed as it had been done previously, and wanted its release to be a different experience for her fans.
 The album was available exclusively on iTunes Stores until December 20, 2013, when physical copies were distributed to other retailers.
 Parkwood Entertainment had a seventy-two-hour turnaround from the moment the album was released online to prepare its physical release.

 I had just got off the stage, I had a glass of wine and my cousin Angie was like, "Are you alright?" because I was talking to myself and I was terrified.
 I was so scared.
 I'd already envisioned 'people are going to hate it, why didn't I say anything?'
 It's just things that we all go through, it's just human.
 I was really nervous because this was a huge risk.
 [It went] live on iTunes and you know, you're just waiting for the first comment.
 And [by] the next morning... (dances and audience cheers).

 — Beyoncé presenting a video screening for the album at the SVA Theater.